 How to Get Unbanned from PUBG (PC)

-Here are the 3 types of PUBG ban appeals for PC you can submit:
+Here are the 3 types of PUBG ban appeals for PC you can submit.

-Developer Appeal
+PUBG Developer Ban Appeal

 Here are the steps required to get unbanned from PUBG following a ban appeal: